March 26, 2026 (2w ago)

 This review covers Coolify's current version, real pricing (self-hosted and Cloud), what features you actually get, and where the gaps are.
 All data verified against Coolify's GitHub repository and pricing page as of March 26, 2026.

 TL;DR: Coolify v4 is free to self-host with 52,200+ GitHub stars and 280+ one-click templates.
 Cloud starts at $5/mo for 2 servers.
 It handles deployments and databases well, but lacks built-in analytics, error tracking, session replay, and uptime monitoring.
-A realistic production stack with those tools runs ~$169/mo (Coolify GitHub, 2026).
+A realistic production stack with those tools runs ~$169/mo.

 Related: Self-hosted PaaS comparison: Temps vs Coolify vs Netlify

 Coolify is a self-hosted deployment platform that lets you run applications on your own servers with a web-based dashboard, eliminating the need for managed cloud services like Heroku or Railway.
-With 575+ contributors and 20,375+ Discord members (Coolify GitHub, 2026), it has built a substantial open-source community since its initial release.
+It has built a substantial open-source community since its initial release, with 575+ contributors and 20,375+ members on Discord.

 Think of it as a self-managed Heroku.
 You point it at a VPS, connect your Git repositories, and push to deploy.
 Coolify handles container orchestration, SSL certificate provisioning, and database management.
 It uses either Traefik or Caddy as a reverse proxy — your choice.